KatieLF/KatieLF.github.io/_posts/2025-04-10-Sourdough-tips-and-tricks.md

 **It should be in glass most of the time** (all plastic is permeable in some way or another) **but should be given the ability to breath.** My favorite method is to put it in a glass mason jar and secure the top with a towel and a rubber band.

-PICTURE HERE OF MY BEAUTIFUL BABY GEORGE
+PICTURE HERE OF MY BEAUTIFUL BABY BOY STERLING

 Just like with any leaving thing you need to feed it.
 But, like a cat, it doesn't need to be super consistent.
 If you're not planning on using it anytime soon, feed it and pop it in the fridge for a few weeks.
 Starter is surprisingly resilient and will usually spring back after a few feedings outside of the fridge.